kleinschmidt/kleinschmidt.github.io/content/blog/weave-rmarkdown.md

 title = "Weave Rmarkdown"
 +++

+(maybe this is an "R vs. Julia" series?)

 # Weave.jl for RMarkdown users

 I'm an extremely enthusiastic RMarkdown user, and I try really hard to write all